ayush1481-ui/book-app/README.md

 Checkout & Order Management: A streamlined checkout process and a dedicated page to view placed orders.

-Admin Dashboard: A protected area for administrators to:
+Admin Dashboard: A protected area for administrators to add, update, and delete books.

-Add new books.

-Update and delete existing books.

-Manage user data.

 RTK Query: Efficient data fetching and caching with Redux Toolkit Query for a responsive user experience.